clnt/servd/README.md

 - Prompt for preferred options such as PHP version/Node Version and Composer Version
 - Prompt for confirmation of working directory, choose current directory or full path can be specified

+`servd set:timezone`

+- Set the timezone to be used by PHP and the core docker container
+- This must be a valid IANA Timezone such as Europe/London, America/New_York etc
+- The default timezone is UTC

 `servd start`

 - Start docker containers